 An Open Invitation to Debate

-To those who disagree with my opinion, I invite you to challenge it: the comments sections are open!
-I also ask that you do so thoughtfully, respectfully, and politely.
+To those who disagree with my opinion, I invite you to challenge it: the comments sections are open for every review post!
+I also ask that you do so thoughtfully, respectfully, and politely — removed at my discretion and without argument.
 For those who prefer to attack the reviewer instead of the review, well…